Skip to main content

 One application for gas chromatography’s quality control that practically everyone has experienced is in food processing.
 The food bought and sold at grocery stores is often mass-produced and comes from just a few food production sources.

-If just one of these food producers has a contaminated batch or storage of food, it could affect hundreds or even thousands of people.
-The food processing industry relies on gas chromatography to ensure that the food it produces and sends to grocery stores is free of contaminants such as pesticides, pollutants, and naturally-occurring toxins.
-Gas chromatography is also a quality control method for ensuring that the food hasn’t gone bad and has the quality of taste, smell, and texture that buyers expect.
+Just one contaminated batch of food could affect hundreds or even thousands of people.
+The food processing industry relies on gas chromatography to ensure that the food produced is free of contaminants such as pesticides, pollutants, and naturally-occurring toxins.
+Gas chromatography is also a quality control method for ensuring that food is fresh and has the quality of taste, smell, and texture that buyers expect.

 Other Applications for Gas Chromatography

 Gas chromatography is also a common analytical method in environmental science.
-Environmental researchers, particularly those studying air pollution, will use gas chromatography to identify and monitor harmful levels of pollutants in the air and observe how they change and how they could affect humans, animals, and the environment.
+Environmental researchers, particularly those studying air pollution, will use gas chromatography.
+It’s an effective tool to identify and monitor harmful levels of pollutants in the air.
+This allows researchers to observe how they change and how they could affect humans, animals, and the environment.

 Conclusion